furkanisitan/rules-engine/README.md

 > Child rules are executed only when the parent rule on which they depend is executed.

-> Child Rule: The rule that has been assigned a `ParentRule` using the [RuleAttribute](/src/RulesEngine/RuleAttribute.cs).
+> Child Rule: A rule that has a parent rule.

 ## Sample: Discount Calculator